 Training and equipment familiarisation for international response must be of the highest standard, which remains the focus of AUSMAT training at the NCCTRC.

-NO REGISTRATIONS for AusMAT deployment and training 2016:
+REGISTRATIONS for AusMAT deployment and training WILL RECOMMENCE IN 2017

-The NCCTRC wishes to advise there will be no AusMAT Training for new members in 2016.
-The AUSMAT Training and the assessment of the existing AUSMAT human resource capability is currently under review.
+The NCCTRC wishes to advise the AusMAT Training for new members is forcasted to recommence in 2017 as the AUSMAT Training and the assessment of the existing AUSMAT human resource capability concludes.

 Team Member Courses